ericom-gideon/docs/docs/getstarted/how_to_migrate_from_heroku.md

 #### Scheduled Tasks

 Scheduled tasks are easy to create and use.
 We've got documentation on how to create and run them [here](../apps/creating_scheduled_tasks_in_rails.md).

-Any further questions on migrating from Heroku can be directed to our live chat below, or you are welcome to log a ticket in the Ninefold dashboard.